 <img src="https://secure.leadforensics.com/133892.png" alt="" style="display:none;">

 In this episode of ColumbusCast, our CE Specialist Steve Lyon is joined by special guests from Microsoft, Toby Harris, Business Applications Sales Executive , and Mat Arnold, Technical Sales Specialist, to discuss how businesses can improve their customer service efforts despite times of change.
-Listen to the episode below (or watch our video here).
+You can watch the full video here.

 The changing landscape of customer service